The Japanese Sword Museum 刀剣博物館

 A sharp slice of old Japan

-The Japanese Sword Museum is dedicated to the art of Japanese swordmaking.
-Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into Japanese weaponry.
+The Japanese Sword Museum is a facility dedicated to displaying Japanese swords as works of art.
+Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into the beauty of Japanese swords.

 The collection contains many swords that have been awarded special status for their important cultural value